-The robot has three cutting head assemblies.
+The robot has five cutting head assemblies.

-1 - Bracket unit
+- 1 Bracket unit

-2 - Motor case
+- 2 Motor case

-3 - Cable gland
+- 3 Cable gland

-4 - Upper stay
+- 4 Upper stay

+6 - Blade disc 7 - Cutting blade

 5 - Lower stay

-6 - Blade disc

-7 - Cutting blade

 8 - Anti-friction disc

 Cutting Head Function Description Set cutting height per parcel Configure a different cutting height for each individual parcel.
 Option to continue mowing with a blocked cutting head This option allows the robot to continue the current work cycle with a blocked cutting head.
 The robot will try to unblock the cutting head when he is back at the station.
 This option is disabled by default as it can cause damage to the field or the robot.